praekelt/praekelt/docs/tools.rst

 If a Jira project has a workflow, you need to update your tickets
 appropriately:
 New -> Open -> Fixed in dev (when pushed to github) -> Deployed to QA

+The workflow may be slightly different depending on the project.

 Our QA team will move the ticket to QA Passed, and our DevOps team will be responsible for the production deployment before the ticket is resolved.